-When it comes to travel, and comparing Web Summit 2017 with the 2016 edition, this year was a lot busier for me.
+When it comes to travel startups, and comparing Web Summit 2017 with the 2016 edition, this year was a lot busier for me.

-There were booths of travel-related startups during the three days of the event (as opposed to only two days last year), conferences on the topic of travel and AI, and a workshop led by one of the Web Summit’s partners, Airbus (one that I attended but won’t be writing about.
+There were booths for travel startups during the three days of the Web Summit (as opposed to only two days last year), conferences on the topic of travel and AI, and a workshop led by one of the Web Summit’s partners, Airbus (one that I attended but won’t be writing about.
 Let me just say this: the future of travel, as envisioned by Airbus BizLab, is beautiful, comfortable, accessible, and with plenty of leg room even for short people like me).

 “I think AI can transform travel.
 Eventually, it’s going to have a huge impact on the experience we provide to customers.” – Gillian Tans, CEO of Booking.com